Tencent/rapidjson/doc/sax.md

 EndObject(7)
 ~~~~~~~~~~

 These events can be easily match up with the JSON, except some event parameters need further explanation.
-Let's see the code which produces exactly the same output as above:
+Let's see the simplereader example which produces exactly the same output as above:

 ~~~~~~~~~~cpp
 #include "rapidjson/reader.h"